davesteele/davesteele.github.io/_posts/2020-10-20-building-a-raspberry-pi-desktop.markdown

 #### USB Headphone support

-(Edit - as of December 2020, these instructions are obsolete - the OS has transitioned from ALSA to PulseAudio.
-The sound widget on the desktop can be used to select audio inputs and outputs.
-It still won't let me select my BlueTooth headset, though.)
+Since this was written, Raspberry Pi OS has transistioned from ALSA to PulseAudio.
+USB headphones now can be expected to work out-of-the-box.

+Bluetooth took a bit of work.
+I used [these instructions](https://askubuntu.com/questions/366032/pulseaudio-not-detecting-bluetooth-headset-automatically), which may or may not have made a difference.

+One command was absolutely required:

+    sudo apt-get install pulseaudio-module-bluetooth

+(The original ALSA Text)

 The Pi 4 doesn't have a microphone or A/D. USB headphones are supported, but not by the desktop interface.
 I used [these instructions](https://iotbytes.wordpress.com/connect-configure-and-test-usb-microphone-and-speaker-with-raspberry-pi/) to create an _.asoundrc_ file that enables USB audio.